RiMoMa/ASAP/Readme.md

 - Viewer and reading library can easily be extended by implementing plugins using one of the four interface (tools, filters, extensions, fileformats)
 - Integration of on-the-fly image processing while viewing (current examples include color deconvolution and nuclei detection)

+#### Automatic annotation script

+The `scripts` folder contains utilities for automatic segmentation with the Segment Anything Model.  `process_svs_and_generate_annotations.py` can iterate over all `.svs` files in a directory and generate XML annotations, while `detect_glands_fov.py` runs the same model on a single region specified by coordinates.
+Parameters such as the SAM checkpoint and downsampling factor can be configured in `scripts/config.json`.
+Running `detect_glands_fov.py` with `--show` opens a simple viewer so annotations from successive fields of view accumulate visually while the XML file is updated after each run.

 #### Installation

 Currently ASAP is only supported under 64-bit Windows and Linux machines.
 There is preliminary support for MacOS, provided by contributors.
 Compilation on other architectures should be relatively straightforward as no OS-specific libraries or headers are used.
 The easiest way to install the software is to download the binary installer or .DEB package from the release page. **If you install the DEB package, you can find the ASAP executable under /opt/ASAP/bin**.